The Attingham Re-discovered Project

 Since the beginning of the project visitor numbers to the house have almost doubled: 35,000 per year in 2006 rising to almost 80,000 in 2015, and a record breaking 100,000 in 2016; interest in the Attingham Re-discovered project has been a key factor in this.
 The pioneering approach of conservation-in-action has been presented at several national and international conferences and has been recognised within the National Trust by winning the Director General’s Award for Engagement-through-Conservation.

-Now in its eleventh year, and still going strong, Attingham Re-discovered’s engaging and transparent approach is being rolled out across the property and applied to projects such as the restoration of the Walled Garden and the Pleasure Grounds.
+Now in its thirteenth year, and still going strong, Attingham Re-discovered’s engaging and transparent approach is being rolled out across the property and applied to projects such as the restoration of the Walled Garden and the Pleasure Grounds.
 Our conservation work is not confined to the Mansion, but is an on-going process in the outdoors as well, caring for the gardens, parkland, estate buildings and natural habitats.

 Such is its success that the project has no end date, but has become our natural way of working.
 Here’s to the next decade of brilliant conservation!